styleguidist/react-styleguidist/docs/Documenting.md

 ;<ModalExample />
 ```

-> **Note:** If you need a more complex demo it’s often a good idea to define it in a separate JavaScript file and `require` it in Markdown.
+> **Note:** If you need a more complex demo it’s often a good idea to define it in a separate JavaScript file and `import` it in Markdown.

 ## Limitations